lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 **Parameters:**

-- `sender` is the implementer of the universalReceiver functionality to another smart contract.
+- `sender` is the address delegating his universalReceiver functionality.

-- `typeId` is the hash of a standard (according to ERC165?)
+- `typeId` is the hash of a standard (according to ERC165?).

 - `data` is a byteArray of arbitrary data.
 Reciving contracts should take the `id` in consideration to properly decode the `data`.
 The function MUST revert if `id` is not accepted or unknown.

 **returns:** `bytes32`, which can be used to encode response values.